angkohtenko/twitter_vs_stocks/README.md

 Classification and LDA models were built to analyse datasets.

-## Communication protocol
+## Communication Protocol
 There are five members in our team.
-The role of each team member will vary every week to ensure that everyone can gain experience in different areas of the project.
+The role of each team member will remain the same each week to ensure that we had an expert for each topic of the project.
 A Slack channel was created to support communication amongst the team, and will be used to assign tickets, provide updates, and discuss any issues.
 The team will additionally have meetings twice a week to go over project progress and next steps.

-## Project outline
+## Project Outline
 1. [Getting and storing data](https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Getting_cleaning_preprocessing_data.ipynb)
     - Twitter data
       - Pull data from Twitter API and clean it